Definition:

 For instance, we will continue with the same above example with an amount as $5K.
 Management believes that it is of immaterial value and is reluctant to correct it.
 The audit team’s Point of view is that it shall be corrected with due regard to its nature.
 Such errors are called uncorrected misstatements

-Undetected Misstatements: Similarly to the above, these are also misstatements which does not come to the attention of auditors.
+Undetected Misstatements: Similarly to the above, these are also misstatements that do not come to the attention of auditors.
 But, auditors will not be able to detect all the Misstatements (either Error or Omission).
 Such misstatements are called undetected misstatements.

 Now, we will come back to the second point for the use of Performance Materiality.